nilearn/nilearn/doc/data_analysis/decoding.rst

 .. topic:: **Final script**

-    The complete script can be found as
-    :ref:`an example <example_plot_haxby_anova_svm.py>`.
+    The complete script to do an SVM-Anova analysis can be found as :ref:`an example <example_plot_haxby_anova_svm.py>`.
-    Now, all you have to do is publish the results :)

 .. seealso::